 Not only were they co-opting language that describes experiences of oppression, but they were also echoing language of the negative affects that burden the oppressed.

-Whether I wanted to validate their feelings or not, this is what I heard: a felt loss of self, loss of community, loss of culture; a felt loss of power; fear of threat of isolation, alienation, marginalization, and discrimination; even men’s rights activists cite high rates of suicide, heart disease, and addiction, which could be physiological correlates to these negative affects.
+Whether I wanted to validate their feelings or not, this is what I heard: a felt loss of self, loss of community, loss of culture; a felt loss of power; fear of the threat of isolation, alienation, marginalization, and discrimination; even men’s rights activists cite high rates of suicide, heart disease, and addiction, which could be physiological correlates to these negative affects.

-However, I am constantly in spaces with good-intentioned, well-meaning white people and I hear them express similar feelings.
+However, I am constantly in spaces with good-intentioned, well-meaning white people, and I hear them express similar feelings.
 They are my family members who voted for Trump; they are women who get defensive if you call them white feminists; they are my colleagues who fear that they will be viewed as racists; and they are my white students who want to critically understand their privilege, even if it is difficult at times to do so.

 With all these bad feelings floating around in predominantly white spaces through people with multiple dominant and privileged identities, I had an uncomfortable epiphany.